-- Could be employed by your cooperating hospital or clinical laboratory facility. - Must not receive compensation for the time spent in the learning experience. - Must have a signed Notice of Understanding between the College and the Cooperating Laboratory on file with the instructor/director each semester - Must have your own computer and a reliable internet service. - Nepotism is discouraged and will be discussed on a student by student basis with the supporting lab and the program director.
+- Could be employed by your cooperating hospital or clinical laboratory facility. - Must not receive compensation for the time spent in the learning experience. - Must have a signed Notice of Understanding\ between the College and the Cooperating Laboratory on file with the instructor/director each semester - Must have your own computer and a reliable internet service. - Nepotism is discouraged and will be discussed on a student by student basis with the supporting lab and the program director.

-The personnel of the Cooperating Laboratory are expected to provide basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, to serve as proctors for various examinations if possible, and to give other valuable assistance as needed.
+The personnel of the Cooperating Laboratory are expected to provide basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, and to give other valuable assistance as needed.
 The off campus learning has proven to be equal to the basic training received by MLT students attending Barton's Great Bend campus cooperative laboratory.
 Each discipline has a Coop lab course guide to be shared with the cooperative lab site.